dshurt/Open-Storefront/README.md

-Open-Catalog
+Open-Storefront
 ============

-Open source catalog for catalog software related assets (Applications, Services, Specification...etc).
+Open Storefront is a cataloging system for  software related assets (Applications, Services, Specification...etc).